pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 THE MYTHS OF THE NORTH AMERICAN INDIANS

 by Lewis Spence.
 Color plate section.
 Condition: UNREAD 1994 Gramercy large hardcover (393 pages) & DJ (in mylar jacket), 5th printing.
 Content: A collection of myths and legends from the native American cultures becomes a cultural history of these peoples and includes such tales as ""Great Head and the Ten Brothers,"" ""Hiawatha,"" ""The Sacred Bear-Spear,"" and others.
-Contents: Divisions, Customs, and History of the Race; Mythologies of the North American Indians; Algonquian Myths and Legends; Iroquois Myths and Legends; Sious Myths and Legends; Myths and Legends of the Pawnees; Myths and Legends of the Northern and Northwestern Indians.
+Contents: Divisions, Customs, and History of the Race; Mythologies of the North American Indians; Algonquian Myths and Legends; Iroquois Myths and Legends; Sioux Myths and Legends; Myths and Legends of the Pawnees; Myths and Legends of the Northern and Northwestern Indians.
 [1 copy available]

 $ 6.39 + $ 3.49 media shipping.